UK Council for Psychotherapy

 Food Obsession, Food Craving, Food Addiction Therapy

-Addiction To Food - Historical & Cultural Context We may turn to our favourite comfort food for instant gratification, which may have origins in our past, which may also be linked to the bonding experience through the intimacy of feeding, our emotional experiences during early bonding patterns.
+Addiction To Food - Historical & Cultural Context Whatever our family story is around food, this can be continued by us as a repetition compulsion.
+We may turn to our favourite comfort food for instant gratification, which may have origins in our past, which may also be linked to the bonding experience through the intimacy of feeding, our emotional experiences during early bonding patterns.
 Certain food may have a nostalgic or cultural or religious element.
 Memories of what happened when we left things on the plate may continue to impact upon us now.
-When we were younger, we may have been given food to help us feel better, or as a treat or reward.
+When we were younger, we may have been given food to help us feel better, or as a treat or reward, show love through food.
 (Some of us may not have been rewarded by food, but in our adulthood can do this now for ourselves.)
 Hooked on our favourite foods now, in the past we may have associated food with comfort, similar to cushions or a duvet, to temporarily distract from our discomfort or emotional pain.
 This distraction can bring temporary comfort, yet doesn't help us to cope with difficult emotions.
 Rather than feel our feelings, we may have learnt to suppress them, and experiencing this emptiness, have learnt to turn to comfort food, binge eating to feed our need, feel full inside as opposed to an enjoyable source of nutrition, getting our needs met in ways other than through food.
 When stressed, emotional, we may eat.
 We may be looking for stress eating help, food addiction help, food addiction counselling or food addiction treatment.
 Treatment for stress eating (emotional eating counselling), food addiction counselling not only acknowledges the type of food addiction (e.g. food obsession, obsessive eating, binge eating, emotional eating, comfort eating, compulsive overeating or compulsive eating addiction) but importantly acknowledges the feelings behind our food addiction, eating disorder.
 We may also want to consider if there is a biological component (e.g. leptin, adrenalin) to our food regulation.

 Food Craving Whatever food craving we have, the more we have the more we want.
 Our food craving may have a physical cause and emotional cause.
 We may for example have a sugar addiction if our intestinal flora inside our gut becomes harmful, thus craving sugar.
 An emotional cause of our craving may point to our self-abandonment.
 We may become overweight and feel bad about ourself, shy away from things (or do the opposite, as if to compensate).
 The food craving counselling may explore whether our impulse comes from uncomfortable thoughts or from our joy.
 And if our cravings come from just thoughts, it can help to remind ourselves, that we are not our thoughts.
 So when we observe the thought, the craving can lose its power over us, when we acknowledge the thought, yet create a sense of attachment from the thought.